 - Coronary heart disease and stroke

-exercise is best, this means you are working your body hard enough to raise your heart rate and break a sweat.
+So what kind of exercise can you do to reap the benefits of this?
+Moderate-intensity aerobic exercise is best, this means you are working your body hard enough to raise your heart rate and break a sweat.

-this exercise are:
+Examples of this exercise are:

 - Pushing a lawn mower

-important to make time for activities, if you would usually drive to your local shop then walk instead.
+It is important to make time for activities, if you would usually drive to your local shop then walk instead.
 Even relatively small changes really can make a great difference to your wellbeing.